atweiden/voidvault/doc/guides/connecting-to-captive-wifi-portal.md

 ## Approach A: Hijack your own GUI machine's active connection

-The most universal approach.
+The hackiest approach.

 Caveats: Requires two internet-capable machines.
 One of them must have GUI support.
-Can be finnicky.
+Connection can be finnicky.

 ### Step 1.
 Fully connect to captive wifi portal via GUI machine